Move an Azure Cosmos DB account to another region

 Azure Cosmos DB does not natively support migrating account metadata from one region to another.
 To migrate both the account metadata and customer data from one region to another, you must create a new account in the desired region and then copy the data manually.

 It is not necessary to migrate the account metadata if the data is stored or moved to a different region.
 The region in which the account metadata resides has no impact on the performance, security or any other operational aspects of your Azure Cosmos DB account.

 A near-zero-downtime migration for the API for NoSQL requires the use of the change feed or a tool that uses it.
-If you're migrating from the API for MongoDB, Cassandra, or another API, or to learn more about options for migrating data between accounts, see Options to migrate your on-premises or cloud data to Azure Cosmos DB.

 The following steps demonstrate how to migrate an Azure Cosmos DB account for the API for NoSQL and its data from one region to another:

 Create a new Azure Cosmos DB account in the desired region.